ndming/torpedo/README.md

 export VK_LAYER_PATH=$CONDA_PREFIX/share/vulkan/explicit_layer.d
 ```

-> The `VK_LAYER_PATH` environment variable is ignored if the library is being consumed inside a shell WITH elevated privileges,
+- Note that the `VK_LAYER_PATH` environment variable is ignored if the library is being consumed inside a shell WITH
-> see the [docs](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderLayerInterface.md) for more information.
+elevated privileges, see the [docs](https://github.com/KhronosGroup/Vulkan-Loader/blob/main/docs/LoaderLayerInterface.md)
+for more information.

 - To set this variable each time the `torpedo` environment is activated and unset it when exiting the environment,
 an activate/deactivate script can be set up to automate the process: